nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## Write requested event

 When data is sent to a write characteristic the managed event is called.
-If no event handler is set or you don't respond in a timely manner an Unlikely bluetooth error will be returned to client.
+If no event handler is set or you don't respond in a timely manner an Unlikely Bluetooth error will be returned to client.

 The data received is a array of bytes and this is formatted as required by characteristic.
 This could be a single value of Int16, Int32, string etc. or it could be a number of different values.